-Most of the course administration will be done via Blackboard and Brightspace.
-For the in-person course there are 4 separate pages that you will have to access:
+Most of the course administration will be done via Blackboard.
+For the on-line course, there are 3 separate Blackboard pages that you will have to access:

-- PHY122.00 (Blackboard) to access section-independent information, such as the homework, the course calendar, recorded lectures and lecture notes, and the zoom link for the TA and Professors' office hours - PHY122.01 (Blackboard) to access section-specific information, such as clicker question scores (more below), and exam-scores. - The main lab course blackboard page (Brightspace), run by Prof. Richard Lefferts <richard.lefferts@stonybrook.edu> - A lab course Brightspace run by your lab TA
+- PHY122.00 to access section-independent information, such as the homework, the course calendar, recorded lectures and lecture notes, and the zoom link for the TA and Professors' office hours - PHY122.69 to access section-specific information, such as clicker question scores (more below), on-line midterms, and exam-scores. - A lab course blackboard run by Prof. Radu Ionas

 Please make sure that you have access to your Stony Brook Blackboard account, that these courses are listed there (in 1st week of classes for sure), and that the email address listed in your Blackboard account is one that you monitor.
-You have to register for the mastering physics homework and your "clicker" via Blackboard; see below.
+You have to register for the mastering physics homework and access clicker questions via Blackboard; see below.